-An existing watercourse lies approximately 300m to the east of the Site beyond Runghills.
-This watercourse flows in a southerly direction to the River Leam, found to the south east of the Site.
+An existing watercourse lies approximately 500m to the east of the Site.
+This watercourse flows in a southerly direction to the River Leam, found approximately 700m to the south east of the Site.

-Surface water from the Site will outfall via gravity at the lowest point along the southern boundary.
+Surface water from the Site will outfall via gravity at the lowest point at the south east corner.
 Flows will be conveyed to the existing watercourse to the east of the Site via existing field ditches or by the requisition of a new surface water sewer.
 Surface water will be attenuated on-site via a series of sustainable drainage features (such as attenuation basins/swales, underground storage crates) with the overall flow controlled such that the pre-development discharge rates and volumes are maintained post-development.